 The creator decided on a love story between Mechamaru and Kasumi Miwa because she is the only female character where a romantic storyline made sense.

 Jujutsu Kaisen manga sequel likely?

 Thanks to the Jujutsu Kaisen anime TV series, the manga’s popularity skyrocketed, with manga sales jumping several hundred percent in several months.
-By May 30, 2021, the manga had reached 50 million copies in circulation.
+By October 4, 2021, the manga had reached 55 million copies in circulation.
 The anime’s premiere in October 2020 caused the manga’s circulation to increase by 650 percent.